microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

     ![Screenshot showing Script VSCode](./k3s_gitops04.png)

   - Right click _K3sGitOps.ps1_ script and select Run with PowerShell to execute the script.
+This will take about 5-10 minutes to run.

     ![Screenshot showing Script execution](./k3s_gitops05.png)